repetitioestmaterstudiorum/wb-receivables-app/README.md

 ## cool stuff used in here

 - Meteor
-- React (and only function components) and React Router
+- React (Hooks - only FCs), React Router
 - react-bootstrap and sass
-- some npm packages that always come in handy: axios, dotenv
+- some npm packages that always come in handy: axios, dotenv, body-parser, moment-timezone
+- Sendgrid's Inbound Parse Webhook